 May is Asian-American and Pacific Islander Heritage Month, which means it’s the perfect time for all of us to listen, learn about and celebrate the contributions, achievements and influence of individuals from the AAPI community.

 It’s also a great time to explore the varied culinary traditions found throughout the Asian Diaspora.
-It’s delicious work that’s become even easier thanks to Asian Restaurant Week, which takes place for its second year during the week of May 15 - 22.
+It’s delicious work that’s become even easier thanks to Asian Restaurant Week, which takes place for its third year during the week of May 14 - 20.